NAME, DOMICILE, LEMMA AND DOCTRINE

 VOLUNTARY CONTRIBUTIONS AND DONATIONS

-Article 9 Contributions or donations in favor of the Local, Provincial/City or Regional Centers concerning real and personal properties and other rights thereon shall be accepted by their respective officers subject to the approval of the Board of Directors General and to the confirmation of the Holy Spirit Protector of the General Center.
+Article 9 Contributions or donations in favor of the Local, Area/City or District, Foreign Chapter and General Centers concerning real and personal properties and other rights thereon shall be accepted by their respective officers subject to the written authority to accept issued by the Board of Directors General and confirmation of the Holy Spirit Protector of the General Center.

 OFFICERS OF THE ASSOCIATION

-Article 10 The Executive Officers of the Association shall be six (6); composed of the President General, Vice-President General, Secretary General, Treasurer General, Auditor General, and Press Relations Officer General, who are all elected by the members of the Association.
-These twenty-one (21) officers shall also compose of the Board of Directors General of the Association without remunerations.
+Article 10 The Executive Officers of the Association shall be six (6); composed of the President General, Vice-President General, Secretary General, Treasurer General, Auditor General, and Press Relations Officer General, who are all elected by the Directors General.
+These twenty-nine (29) officers shall also compose of the Board of Directors General of the Association without material remunerations.
 The Board of Directors General shall appoint a Director General for Mediums, two (2) Legal Officers/Advisers and other officers, as it may deem proper and necessary.
 That the members of the Board of Directors General shall elect from among themselves who shall be the Executive Officers of the Union.